mnikander/cpp_sequence/README.md

     _successor.receive(func(value));
 }
 ```
-where `func` is a unary function which was specified when the stage was created.
+where `func` is a unary function.
-This could be the square root function, for example.
+This could be the square root function, for example, and is specified when the 'map' stage is created.
 As a second example, here is a simplified implementation of 'receive' for a [filter](https://en.wikipedia.org/wiki/Filter_(higher-order_function)) stage:
 ```cpp
 void receive(value) {